-Welcome to the University of Arkansas for Medical Sciences (UAMS) Allergy and Immunology Fellowship Program!
+Welcome to the University of Arkansas for Medical Sciences Allergy and Immunology Fellowship Program!
 We are delighted about your interest in our program.
-Our goal is to provide trainees with state-of-the-art clinical, research, and educational training to best prepare them for board certification and successful careers as academic allergy and immunology specialists.
+Our goal is to provide you with state-of-the-art clinical, research, and educational training to best prepare you for board certification and successful careers as academic allergy and immunology specialists.

 We offer a two-year ACGME-accredited program with an optional third year for additional research training.
 We have one fellowship position available yearly (a total of two fellows).
-The program consists of 80% pediatric Allergy and Immunology training completed at Arkansas Children’s Hospital, one of the largest free-standing pediatric hospitals in the United States.
+The program consists of 80% pediatric allergy and immunology training completed at Arkansas Children’s Hospital, one of the largest free-standing pediatric hospitals in the United States.
 The program consists of 20% adult Allergy and Immunology training completed at UAMS, the states’ leading and only academic health system.
-Our Allergy and Immunology division consists of 13 clinicians and scientists with various clinical and research interests and a commitment to education.
+Our Division of Allergy and Immunology consists of 12 clinicians and scientists with various clinical and research interests and a strong commitment to education.

 During the two-year program, education time is divided into three categories:

 - Fifty percent of the program is devoted to direct patient care activities, including both inpatient and outpatient care and clinical care conferences.

 - Twenty-five percent of the program is devoted to didactic education and other educational activities.

 - Twenty-five percent is devoted to research and scholarly activities.